 The registry has been initiated by investigators (researchers) and is fully independent of the pharmaceutical industry.
 It is being financed with unrestricted educational funds from Acceleron, AOP Orphan, Bayer, Ferrer, Janssen and OMT.

 Results from COMPERA are published in international scientific journals in regular intervals.
 The registry has already produced numerous highly published scientific papers that have influenced the way we understand and treat the disease.
 To date, the following 20 peer-reviewed publications have been published, with the majority of articles being available free-of-charge in Medline:

-Hoeper et al: Risk stratification in PAH patients by comorbidities.
-J Heart Lung Transplant 2022
+Rosenkranz et al: Risk stratification and response to therapy in patients with PAH and comorbidities.
+J Heart Lung Transplant 2023